-The other day I was talking to an engineer from a big brand name company.
-I asked her, what is that she likes most in her job.
-She said when she knows what needs to be done and she can finish it on time.
-Also, she likes the pay and the benefits.
+The other day I talked to an engineer from a big brand-name company.
+I asked her what is that she liked most about her job.
+She said when she knows what needs to be done, she can finish it on time.
+Also, she wanted the money and the benefits.

 Do you see a problem here?

-Curious me asked, “What else do you like, what do you like about the work?”.
-“Nothing much, I do this because I have a college degree for this, I can’t afford to change my career”, she answered candidly with zero enthusiasm in her voice.
-I am sure she is not alone; there are many others whose favorite part of their work is only when it is done.
+Curious, I asked, “What else do you like?
+What do you like about the work?”.
+“Nothing much; I do this because I have a college degree for this; I can’t afford to change my career,” she answered candidly with zero enthusiasm.
+I am sure she is not alone; there are many others whose favorite part of their work is when it is complete.

 Why am I “complaining” or even talking about this?
 Not everyone has the luxury to leave their job and do something they like.
-Very true and there is more.
+That is very true, and there is more.
 I believe it is possible to change things to make life more enjoyable for us- It doesn’t have to be drastic – little things can go a long way.

 Here are some ideas:

 When you say I don’t enjoy my job but can’t afford to forgo the paycheck – notice the assumption you are making.
 I hear that the assumption – is “it is all or nothing.”